 AV: Looking back on the short, is there anything you wish you had done differently?

 RA: Yeah, I see things here and there.
 There’s one of the scenes of her box of matches lying on the ground.
-In one scene, it’s done basically done as our digital equivalent of cell vinyl; in another one, it’s one of the water-color painted versions of it, when it was a close-up.
+In one scene, it’s basically done as our digital equivalent of cell vinyl, but another scene has one of the water color-painted versions of it, when it was a close-up.
 And I see one box in one scene is rather pale, and the box in the scene following it is rather dark.
 Things like that always come back to bug you.

 Story-wise – all the really important things – no, I wouldn’t change a thing.
-It’s just that a little bit of fine-tuning here and there that I would probably like to do in terms of color adjustment and things like that.
+It’s just a little bit of fine-tuning here and there that I would probably like to do, in terms of color adjustment and things like that.

-AV: Is there any particular message you would like for folks to take from your Matchgirl?
+AV: Is there any particular message you would like for folks to take from Matchgirl?

 AV: You don’t have any planned at the moment, do you?

-RA: I don’t actually.
+RA: I don’t, actually.
 At this very moment, I’m working on an idea for a musical play, which would be live theater.
-So at this very moment, I don’t have one planned.
+So, I don’t have one planned.

-AV: What advice would you like to offer anyone wanting to work in animation?
+AV: What advice would you offer anyone wanting to work in animation?

-I know through my career, I’ve had very hard times and times of little work.
+I know, throughout my career, I’ve had very hard times and times of little work.
 Those sorts of challenges.
 If you love it, though, keep going for it.
 Be patient.
 You’ll have your chance to do it.

 The Animated News & Views team thanks Roger Allers for participating in the interview.
-Likewise, we are grateful toward Mac McLean, for arranging the discussion.
+We are also grateful toward Mac McLean for arranging the discussion.